Copper Face Jacks pays out €45.95m in dividends to owner

 The company behind Cathal Jackson’s storied Copper Face Jacks nightclub in Dublin paid out a dividend of €45.95 million to a related company owned by Mr Jackson last year .

-Mr Jackson moves last July to put the parent company’s financial affairs beyond public scrutiny by making it unlimited.
+Mr Jackson moved last July to put the parent company’s financial affairs beyond public scrutiny by making it unlimited.

 Cash